Coordinates: Introductory College Physics I

 Coordinates: Intermediate French I; Intermediate French II

-Betsy Kerr is an associate professor in the Department of French and Italian.
+Betsy Kerr is an associate professor emerita in the Department of French and Italian.
 She has published corpus-based studies of various aspects of informal spoken French, and she has also studied the occurrence of similar features in oral narratives of learners of French.
 Her more recent research interests include how to help learners better understand the use of some problematic plural articles (des, les) in French and the assessment of vocabulary acquisition.
 Kerr is coauthor of the first-year college textbook Deux Mondes: A Communicative Approach, now in its 7th edition.
 She teaches undergraduate courses in French language and linguistics.

 Coordinates: Principles of Microeconomics; Principles of Macroeconomics